The Relational Origins of Rules in Online Communities: Discussion

 \subsection{Relational Dynamics of Online Community Rules}

-A prevailing assumption in prior scholarship is that online community rules formalize social norms that regulate interactions \textit{within} communities \citep{butler_dontlook_2008, kraut_buildingsuccessful_2012,grimmelmann_virtuesmoderation_2017, chandrasekharan_crossmodcrosscommunity_2019, seering_buildingmore_2019}.
-This assumption treats rules as instruments for directing human interactions in computer-mediated environments.
-We find that, in addition to advancing this \emph{functional} purpose, rules also serve \emph{relational} purposes as leaders design rules with respect to other communities, leaders, and users.
-We unpack this finding into four design implications.
+A prevailing assumption in prior scholarship is that rules formalize social norms that regulate interactions \textit{within} communities \citep{butler_dontlook_2008, kraut_buildingsuccessful_2012,grimmelmann_virtuesmoderation_2017, chandrasekharan_crossmodcrosscommunity_2019, seering_buildingmore_2019}.
+Rules are treated as instruments for directing human interactions in computer-mediated environments.
+We find that, in addition to advancing this operational purpose, rules also serve relational purposes as leaders design rules with respect to other communities, leaders, and users.

-First, rules set and sustain community boundaries, particularly as a means of protecting community identity amid evolving membership dynamics.
+First, rules set and sustain community boundaries, particularly to protect community identity amid evolving membership dynamics.
 The challenge of protecting identity is important---particularly for communities prone to influxes of new members who may alter the community's composition or undermine its focus \citep{lin_betterwhen_2017}.
 In response, communities discoverable on large platforms and open to broad participation often implement rules that restrict off-topic content.
-While prior work has suggested that rules contribute to identity formation \citep{butler_dontlook_2008, fiesler_redditrules_2018, seering_moderatorengagement_2019}, our findings show that communities also defend their identity over time by prescribing strict guidelines for participation, often through reference to related communities.
+While prior work has suggested that rules contribute to identity formation \citep{butler_dontlook_2008, fiesler_redditrules_2018, seering_moderatorengagement_2019}, our findings show that communities may defend their identity over time by prescribing strict guidelines for participation, often through reference to related communities.
 We extend prior work by \citet{hwang_whypeople_2021} and \citet{teblunthuis_nocommunity_2022} who emphasize the importance of membership size and niche audiences within ecosystems of interdependent communities.
 This relational use of rules helps explain the concept of ``nested niches,'' in which communities thrive through their embeddedness in a broader socio-informational ecosystem \citep{hwang_whypeople_2021}.
-Rules provide tools for drawing and maintaining boundaries between specialist and generalist spaces---especially on platforms, such as Reddit, where communities often emerge from one another and share overlapping members and topics \citep{tan_tracingcommunity_2018, teblunthuis_identifyingcompetition_2022, teblunthuis_nichedynamics_2025}.
+Rules may provide tools for drawing and maintaining boundaries between specialist and generalist spaces---especially on platforms, such as Reddit, where communities often emerge from one another and share overlapping members and topics \citep{tan_tracingcommunity_2018, teblunthuis_identifyingcompetition_2022, teblunthuis_nichedynamics_2025}.